sandepal-org/mq01-ops/README.md

 Again, feel free to verify the Tekton installation with the following command:

-(Note that you may need to wait for 30 seconds before issuing the command, as installation takes a little time to get started.)
+(Note that you may need to wait a few minutes before issuing the command, as installation takes a little time to get started.)

 ```bash